camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ## In-cluster setup

-Now that you have created two peered Kubernetes clusters with Terraform, you will still have to configure various things to make the dual-region work.
+Now that you have created two peered Kubernetes clusters with Terraform, you will still have to configure various things to make the dual-region work:

 ### Cluster access